-ASHG values diversity because it catalyzes productivity in the genetics and genomics scientific space, fosters the professional success of ASHG’s members, increases the vitality of the organization, and enhances the societal relevance and impact of research.
+ASHG values diversity, equity, and inclusion because it catalyzes productivity and excellence in the human genetics and genomics scientific space, fosters the professional success of ASHG’s members, increases the vitality of the organization, and enhances the societal relevance and impact of research.

-The following are some of the ways that the Society promotes diversity.
+The following are some of the ways that the Society promotes diversity, equity, and inclusion.

 Policies & Best Practices

 ASHG is continuously making efforts towards inclusion, equity, and diversity.
-ASHG’s Board of Directors recently approved a new Diversity and Inclusion Policy Statement to achieve the Society’s vision that people everywhere realize the benefits of genetics and genomics research.
+ASHG’s Board of Directors approved in January 2020 a new Diversity and Inclusion Policy Statement to achieve the Society’s vision that people everywhere realize the benefits of genetics and genomics research.